octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 > - ligo compilation

 A Michelson smart contract can be broken down into three parts:
-1. a storage: persistent data structure, on chain.
+1. a storage: persistent data structure, on-chain.
    It can be read by everyone, but can only be changed by the contract itself.
 2. entrypoints: possible invocations of the smart contract
-3. code: a sequence of instructions to be executed when invoking the smart contract
+3. code: a sequence of instructions to be executed when invoking a smart contract

 These three pieces of information must also be defined in the Ligo code, in order to compile.

 The first step is to create a .ligo file.
 It can be named anything.
-Let's create a raffle.ligo file, which would compile to the minimum viable contract.
+Let's create a file called raffle.ligo, which would compile a 'minimum' but viable contract.

 ## Ligo Prerequisites